-Human trafficking is considered as a burning issue that affects individuals, local communities, nation states and the world at large.
+Human trafficking is considered as a burning affects issue that individuals, local communities, nation states and the world at large.
 The responsibility to address this issue of human trafficking lies at all levels.
-Individuals, communities, non-government organizations, states and national governments, international organizations also share the responsibility.
+Individuals, communities, non-government organizations. states and national governments, international organizations also share the responsibility.

-For many, primary responsibility lies governments.
-They national responsible for driving the agenda forward within their jurisdiction and for the creation of an enabling policy environment.
+For many, primary responsibility lies with national governments.
+They are responsible for driving the agenda forward within their jurisdiction and for the creation of an enabling policy environment.
 Such an environment is one that diminishes opportunities for exploitation to take place and effectively prosecutes perpetrators once the crime has been committed.
 Nation states are responsible for developing and implementing national plans of action against trafficking and undertaking appropriate legislative changes or establishing comprehensive laws against trafficking.
 They are further responsible for initiating regional and international actions, programmes, policies and frameworks to ensure a protective international environment where there is zero tolerance for human rights abuses in shape or form.